-Almost all the ready-made buttons from the DESIGNS GALLERY have a mouseover effect in Designer Pro.
+Almost all the ready-made buttons from the DESIGNS GALLERY have a mouseover effect in Photo & Graphic Designer.
 These are created by having two versions of each button, the main one on the MouseOff layer and a 'highlight' one on the MouseOver layer.

 Normally you do not need to know or care about this because both buttons behave as one - the changes you make to one, such as editing the label text, are reflected on the other version.
 If you move, drag or resize a button on the MouseOff layer, the other version on the MouseOver layer will change as well, even if you can't see it.
-This is done using Soft Groups (on page 112).
+This is done using Soft Groups (on page 144, on page 46).